Charles Jones (basketball, born 1975)

-Charles Rahmel Jones (born July 17, 1975) is a retired American professional basketball player who played in the National Basketball Association (NBA), with the Chicago Bulls (NBA) & Los Angeles Clippers (NBA).
+Charles Rahmel Jones (born July 17, 1975) is an American former professional basketball player who played in the National Basketball Association (NBA) for the Chicago Bulls and Los Angeles Clippers.

+Biography

 Raised in Bedford–Stuyvesant, Brooklyn, New York, Jones was one of two children of Charles and Cathy Jones and graduated from Bishop Ford Central Catholic High School in 1993.
 His brother Lamont Jones is also a basketball player.
 In 1997, Jones estimated to The New York Times that around 15 of his friends from Bedford-Stuyvesant were killed on the streets.
 He played at The Soul in the Hole in Brooklyn.